momentohq/public-dev-docs/docs/develop/sdks-integrations/redis-client-compatibility.md

 import TabItem from '@theme/TabItem';

 # Redis compatibility client for Momento Cache and Momento Topics
 Do you have existing apps that use a Redis cache, but now you're trading up to Momento’s services?
 With Redis compatibility clients, there's no need to refactor your code.
-Instead, compatibility clients are a drop-in replacement for existing redis clients.
+Instead, compatibility clients are a drop-in replacement for existing Redis clients.
 Change your client library to the compatibility client, change the connection information, and the core of your code stays the same.

 ## Comparison of Redis client and Redis compatibility client
 <Tabs>